rancher/rancher.github.io/rancher/v1.6/en/kubernetes/rbac/index.md

   apiGroup: rbac.authorization.k8s.io
 ```

-Notice how a namespace is specified unlike with the previous global example.
+Notice how in this example a namespace is specified unlike with the previous example for global access.
 This role binding still applies to a single namespace even though a cluster role is used.

 Similarly we could grant user `developer2` read-only access to the `qa` namespace with the following role binding.